 - Check with your doctor if you think it may be necessary to use a cane.

-- Joining a health club or exercise class may encourage you to stay focused and active.
+- Join a health club or exercise class to help you stay focused and active.